-Standard British English today has no centring diphthongs.
+The description of standard British English today does not require centring diphthongs.
 In this it’s very different from the earlier prestige accent Received Pronunciation.
-R.P.’s system of centring diphthongs was a transitional phenomenon between the rhoticity which lasted to the 18th century in Southern Britain and the more monophthongal system we hear in the 21st.
+RP’s system of centring diphthongs was a transitional phenomenon between the rhoticity which lasted to the 18th century in Southern Britain and the more monophthongal system we hear in the 21st.

 Next to shift was uə, with an increasing number of words like your, sure and poor joining the THOUGHT set, though alternatively some words like cure and Stuart have become (or remain) sequences of GOOSE + schwa, while the first syllables of words like Euro(pe), tourist and during now exhibit a range of possible monophthongs.